Ferryville Ordinance Chapter 16

 16.10 SEPERATION OF RECYCLABLE MATERIALS.

-Occupants of single family and 2 to 4 unit residences, multiple family dwellings and non-residential facilities and
+Occupants of single family and 2 to 4 unit residences, multiple family dwellings and

 (1) Lead acid batteries